nicole-the-terrible/0x7c00/README.md

-# 0x7c00
+# 0x7c00 WIP depression break

-Toy bootloader project, named it 0x7c00 because *check note* ahh autism overload:3. this isn't meant to be production-grade, it just a tinkering project for fun.
+Toy bootloader project, named it 0x7c00 because of course, why not.
+This isn't meant to be production-grade, it just a tinkering project for fun.

 ## what this, owo
 - a bootloader